A Simple and Approximately Optimal Mechanism for an Additive Buyer: The Core-Tail Decomposition

-In this section we state our Core Decomposition Lemma, which relates the optimal revenue from a distribution $D$ to the revenue and welfare that can be extracted from the tail and core of $D$.
-This result is similar in spirit to the core lemma of~\cite{LiYao2013}.
+In this section we state our Core-Tail Decomposition Lemma, which relates the optimal revenue from a distribution $D$ to the revenue and welfare that can be extracted from the tail and core of $D$, {respectively}.
+This result is similar in spirit to the main lemma of~\cite{LiY13}.

 Our first result, Lemma \ref{lem:easy}, is our main decomposition lemma.
 The lemma states that the optimal revenue from distribution $D$ can be split into a contribution from the core of $D$ and a contribution from the tail of $D$.
 One might hope for a bound of the form ``the optimal revenue from $D$ is at most the optimal revenue from the tail plus the optimal revenue from the core.''
-Indeed, such a bound is attainable for a single buyer~\cite{LiYao2013}, but is problematic for many buyers, see Section~4.4 and Appendix~3 in~\cite{HartNisan12} for a discussion.
+Indeed, such a bound is attainable for a single buyer~\cite{LiY13}, but is problematic for many buyers.
 We will therefore settle for a weaker bound: the optimal revenue from the tail plus the \emph{expected welfare} from the core.
 We also note that the approach of Li and Yao eventually upper bounds the optimal revenue of the core with the expected welfare anyway.